joegair/gair-group-docs/page/computation/20230730_setup_orca.md

 ## Local ORCA
 ORCA can be downloaded [here](https://orcaforum.kofo.mpg.de/index.php).
 You will need to register as a user before you can download.
+Note that ORCA is a command line program, you cannot open/run ORCA by clicking on the 'ORCA' file.
+The objective of the following tutorials is to interface ORCA with a graphical user interface, so that you can perform quantum chemical calculations before learning how to use command line programs.
 {: .text-justify }

-After downloading, you can use the detailed instructions found [here](https://sites.google.com/site/orcainputlibrary/setting-up-orca) to install ORCA for local use.
+The official ORCA tutorials are found [here](https://www.orcasoftware.de/tutorials_orca/).
+For many first time users, the most challenging aspect of setting up ORCA is setting the path variables.
+Detailed instructions for setting path variables can be found [here](https://www.orcasoftware.de/tutorials_orca/first_steps/trouble_install.html#assigning-path-variables).
+{: .text-justify }

+An additional resource for setting up ORCA, that I found very useful, can be found [here](https://sites.google.com/site/orcainputlibrary/setting-up-orca).
 {: .text-justify }